mondary/VS_pkterminal/README.md

   - "Open Qwen Terminal in New Editor Tab"
   - "Open Claude Terminal in New Editor Tab"
   - "Open Terminal in New Editor Tab"

+OpenSpec runs `openspec init` when its button is clicked.